RESEARCH PROJECTS

 EXPLORING PEER SIMILARITIES AND DIFFERENCES IN MOOD, PERSONALITY, AND BEHAVIOR

 Peers are an important source of influence, particularly during young adulthood.
-The BeFed lab is currently recruiting female friend pairs (age 18-24 years old) to participate in a study exploring similarities within friendship groups on a number of factors, including mood (e.g., depression, anxiety, stress), personality, and behavior (e.g., eating habits, exercise).
+The BeFed lab recently recruited female friend pairs (age 18-24 years old) to participate in a study exploring similarities within friendship groups on a number of factors, including mood (e.g., depression, anxiety, stress), personality, and behavior (e.g., eating habits, exercise).
 Developing a better understanding of the influence of peers can highlight important places to intervene for better mental health for young adults.
-If you are interested in participating in this study, please email BeFedlab@gmail.com.